Managed Data-as-a-Service

 How to visualize and build reports on top of these datasets?

 You can use any of the modern BI/Reporting tools.
-We’ve seen our customers using Tableau, Apache Superset, and Metabase.
-Many more are available, such as PowerBI, Qlik, Google Data Studio, Holistics, etc.
+We’ve seen our customers using PowerBI, Google Sheets, Excel, Tableau, Apache Superset, and Metabase.
+Many more are available, such as Qlik, Looker, Google Data Studio, Holistics, etc.